-Welcome to the next instalment in a series of Dalek customs showcases, this will essentially be a tour through my collection of custom-made New Series Daleks that have been custom painted.
-Today’s feature includes a tour of my collection of customised New Series Paradigm Daleks, a controversial topic both in mainstream Doctor Who fan communities and in the Dalek customising sub-community.
+Welcome to the next instalment in this tour through my collection of custom-painted New Series Daleks.
+Following the New Series Dalek Supreme Customs, this feature includes a tour of my collection of New Dalek Paradigm customs.
 All of these customs are made by me unless stated otherwise in the description.

 New Dalek Paradigm Drone Custom Figure:

 When the New Dalek Paradigm first emerged from the Progenitor in Victory of the Daleks, they were not very well received.
 But why is that?
 Maybe it was the terrible design choices.
 Maybe it was the shoddy flat studio lighting.
 Maybe it was the fact that they were all painted to look like plastic toys.
 We may never know.
 What is certain, however, is that this repaint of the Dalek Drone that I did over 2 years ago is far superior to the original design.
 For a start, the paint is less glossy and more metallic-looking, and the silver spheres add to the metallic effect.
 I used Humbrol paints for this entire custom, and the shiny effect really does the figure justice.
 Ridiculous design aside, at least the colouration is fixed now, and I think it is a great improvement.